Mirobit/bitcoin-node-manager/README.md

 6. Optional: Read the Security section for.

 ### Docker
 Run can either run `docker-compose up -d` or `docker run -d -p 8000:80 -n bnm -v ${PWD}:/var/www/html php:7.4-apache` in the BNM folder.
 BNM should now be accessible under http://localhost:8000.
 You can change the port in `docker-compose.yml` or the terminal command (`8000:80`).
 The BNM folder is mounted as volume in Docker.
 So can edit your config and update BNM at any time.
-Don't forget to set the right RPC ip in `src/Config.php`.
+Don't forget to set the right RPC IP in `src/Config.php`.

 ## Security